bauerDOTuzh/llm_bug_detection/readme.md

 - OS: Windows 11 (version 23H2, build 22631.3593), Linux (Debian 5.10.179 or newer) and macOS (13.2.1 Ventura or newer)
 - Python version: 3.11 or newer

-### Installation of GitHub, OpenAI, and AnyScale Keys
+### Installation of GitHub, OpenAI and Ollama

-To use this package, you must set up three environment variables: `GITHUB_TOKEN`, `ANYSCALE_API_KEY`, and `OPENAI_API_KEY`.
-These variables represent your personal access credentials for GitHub, Anyscale, and OpenAI respectively.
+To use this package, you must set up three environment variables: `GITHUB_TOKEN` and `OPENAI_API_KEY`.
+These variables represent your personal access credentials for GitHub and OpenAI.
 By setting these environment variables, you ensure that your development environment can securely interact with these services without hardcoding sensitive information into your codebase.
 This approach enhances security and simplifies configuration management, making it easier to update credentials or share projects without exposing private keys.

+To use open-source models, you can use any API compatible with the OpenAI package.
+However, to minimize changes to your current setup, we recommend using **Ollama**.
+To install Ollama, follow the installation steps on their [official website](https://ollama.com/).
+If you prefer to use a different provider, you'll need to adjust environment variables—such as model aliases, endpoint configurations, and the API key—to match your chosen service.

 ### Steps to Set Up